Crazyal55/Neuro-Tutor/PROGRESS.md

 ## 🔄 Mock → Real API Response Fix

 ### ✅ **Issue Identified & Resolved**
-After comprehensive investigation, the frontend was already properly configured to use real backend/OpenRouter responses.
+After comprehensive investigation, frontend was already properly configured to use real backend/OpenRouter responses.
 The mock string "This is a test response from mock Socratic Tutor. 😊" only appeared in documentation files, not in actual code.

 ### 📁 **Files Verified & Status**